 Watching Lauren’s videos always makes me happy, as she seems to have quite an easy-going personality.
 Every other month she organises a cosy reading night.
 Unfortunately, I haven’t been able to take part in them yet, since I wasn’t at home in neither of the previous dates.
 I particularly like her vlogs.

-I really appreciate the way in which Lauren edits her videos, particularly in terms of colour.
+I really appreciate the way Lauren edits her videos, particularly in terms of colour.
 Some of my favourite videos are the vlogs about her holidays and the chats she has with friends while drinking.
 Her series about Shakespeare is also quite informative.

 Amy and I share an interest in fictional books set during the Second World War and she introduced me to some I had never heard of before.